Henry Procter (British Army officer): Fort Meigs

-The bombardment caused caused little damage due to the bombproofs and traverses that Harrison had ordered constructed.
+The bombardment caused little damage due to the bombproofs and traverses that Harrison had ordered constructed.
 Harrison ordered his artillery to return fire but his supply of ammunition was limited and the shelling had little effect.
 On 3 May, Procter sent a letter to Harrison demanding the surrender of Fort Meigs in order to prevent the "effusion of blood."
 After Harrison refused, Procter had an additional battery placed on the south side of the river 300 yards east of the fort.

 Harrison received word on the evening of 4 May that Clay's brigade was encamped just a few hours upriver.
 He decided he would use Clay's men to silence the British guns and dispatched a messenger with his plans.
 Colonel William Dudley and 800 men from Clay's brigade were to land on the north side of the river and attack the British artillery emplacements.
 Dudley's orders were to spike the guns, then return to the boats and cross the river to the fort.
 Clay and the rest of the brigade would land on the south side of the river and fight.
 Meanwhile a sortie would attack and destroy the British battery to the east.

 Dudley, however, failed to adequately brief his men.
 They quickly drove off the British artillerymen, but the spikes had been misplaced so the guns could not be easily disabled.
 When his men came under fire from Indigenous snipers, Dudley ignored his orders and set off in pursuit with the bulk of his men and was drawn into an ambush.
 In the fighting that ensued, several hundred were killed or taken prisoner.
 Dudley was shot, tomahawked, and mutilated.
 Only 150 men of Dudley's detachment escaped to the boats and eventually reached the safety of the fort.